ParicBat/openscap-result-visualizer/README.md

 ## Arguments
 ### Required arguments
 `files`
-- Specifies the files to get results from
+- Specifies the files or a folder to get data from.

 ### Optional arguments
 `--show` or `-s`